Attracting LGBTQ+ Clients WITHOUT a Model Call 🏳️🌈

 I believe there are two sides to this.
 Okay, well, three sides if you include actually photographing/filming/including Queer people in your portfolio… but that is not the focus with this post.

-A lot of people get very nervous when I start to talk about alternative solutions to words like: bride, groom, fiancé(e), bridal party, groom room, and so on.
-Which I personally think is silly because when we stop leaning on traditionally gendered language, we really get to start to have some fun, and tailor language to perfectly fit our brand!
+Undoubtedly, a lot of people get very nervous when I start to talk about alternative solutions to words like: bride, groom, fiancé(e), bridal party, groom room, and so on.
+I personally think this is silly because when we stop leaning on traditionally gendered language, we really get to start to have some fun, and tailor language to perfectly fit our brand!

 FIANCÉ is male-gendered language

 putting “you + your fiance’s [name]” is not LGBTQ+ inclusive!!

 Clearly, inclusive language is vital, but what are some alternative suggestions, you ask??
 Don’t worry, I gotchu…